awheeler294/resume/resume.md

 ###### Projects:

-* Maintain Sling's multi-DRM Keystore, a Python server backed by a Postgres database that generates and stores keys for Widevine, Fairplay, Playready and other DRM systems used by Sling's players
+* Maintained Sling's multi-DRM Keystore, a Python server backed by a Postgres database that generates and stores keys for Widevine, Fairplay, Playready and other DRM systems used by Sling's players
-   * Implement new features and endpoints
+   * Implemented new features and endpoints
-   * Identify and correct performance bottlenecks
+   * Identified and corrected performance bottlenecks
-   * Optimize database queries
+   * Optimized database queries
-   * Migrate codebase from Python 2 to 3
+   * Migrated codebase from Python 2 to 3
-   * Build integrations so that Dish set-top boxes can utilize Sling's streaming infrastructure to stream customers content from their set-top boxes to their personal devices
+   * Built integrations so that Dish set-top boxes could utilize Sling's streaming infrastructure to stream customers content from their set-top boxes to their personal devices

-* Build and deploy automated system to identify and curb pirate activity
+* Built and deployed automated system to identify and curb pirate activity

-* Work with team to build Stream Authorizer, a Rust server that improves stream security by moving security checks to the backend
+* Worked with team to build Stream Authorizer, a Rust server that improves stream security by moving security checks to the backend
    * Build entitlement checking system
    * Build proof-of-concept for Kubernetes deployment

-* Take over ownership of the Widevine/Fairplay key server
+* Took over ownership of the Widevine/Fairplay key server
-   * Implement new JWT based security checks that integrate with the Stream Authorizer
+   * Implemented new JWT based security checks that integrate with the Stream Authorizer
-   * Implement new entitlement checking
+   * Implemented new entitlement checking
-   * Work with client teams to identify and fix bugs
+   * Worked with client teams to identify and fix bugs
-   * Work with product managers to identify situations where workarounds would be needed for specific clients
+   * Workeed with product managers to identify situations where workarounds would be needed for specific clients

 ##### Full Stack Web Developer: BYU Student Life Technology
 ###### Apr 2014 - Apr 2017 | Provo, UT